Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against CVS, Walgreens, SeaStar, and Bolt and Encourages Investors to Contact the Firm

-NEW YORK, July 30, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of CVS Health Corporation (NYSE: CVS), Walgreens Boots Alliance, Inc. (NASDAQ: WBA), SeaStar Medical Holding Corporation (NASDAQ: ICU) and Bolt Biotherapeutics (NASDAQ: BOLT).
+NEW YORK, Aug.
+06, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of CVS Health Corporation (NYSE: CVS), Walgreens Boots Alliance, Inc. (NASDAQ: WBA), SeaStar Medical Holding Corporation (NASDAQ: ICU), and Bolt Biotherapeutics (NASDAQ: BOLT).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 CVS Health Corporation (NYSE: CVS)